ra1028/VueFlux/README.md

   Executes immediately and synchronously if execution thread is main-thread.
 Otherwise enqueue to main-queue.

 - queue(_ dispatchQueue: DispatchQueue)
-  All the functions are enqueue to given dispatch queue.
+  All functions are enqueued to given dispatch queue.

-In the cases of below, the store commits actions to mutations through the global queue.
+In the following case, the store commits actions to mutations through the global queue.
 ```swift
 let store = Store<CounterState>(state: .init(), mutations: .init(), executor: .queue(.global()))
 ```

-Also, if you subscribe like this, the observer function is executed on the main thread.
+If you subscribe like below, the observer function is executed on the main thread.
 The argument default is `mainThread`.
 ```swift
 store.subscribe(executor: .mainThread) { action, store in